TheAlgorithms/C-Sharp/.github/pull_request_template.md

-Please include a brief summary of the change.
+Please include a summary of the change.
 Please also include relevant motivation and context (if applicable).

 - [ ] I have performed a self-review of my code
 - [ ] My code follows the style guidelines of this project